foxitsoftware/FoxitPDFSDKForWeb-Vue3-Example/README.md

 </style>

 ```

-### 4. Update the licenseSN and licenseKey values in `vue3-websdk/src/App.vue` with your own licenseSN and licenseKey that you received from sales.
+### 4. Update the licenseSN and licenseKey values in `vue3-websdk/src/App.vue` with your own licenseSN and licenseKey that you received from sales

-### 5. Update `vue3-websdk/vite.config.js` to follow.
+### 5. Update `vue3-websdk/vite.config.js` to follow

 ```js
 import { fileURLToPath, URL } from 'node:url'